 A breath test measures the amount of certain gases produced in your digestive system.
-It may be done to diagnose conditions such as carbohydrate (lactose or fructose) intolerance, bacterial overgrowth syndrome, and H. pylori infection.
+The test may be used to diagnose conditions such as carbohydrate (lactose or fructose) intolerance, bacterial overgrowth syndrome, or H. pylori infection.

 How to prepare for a breath test:

 Your healthcare provider will tell you how to prepare for your test.
 Directions will depend on the test you need.
 Your provider may tell you not to eat or drink anything for a certain time before your test.
 Your provider will tell you if it is okay to brush your teeth on the day of your test.

 - Tell your provider about all your current medicines.
 Your provider will tell you if you need to stop any medicine for your test, and when to stop.
 Your provider will tell you which medicines to take or not take on the day of your test.

 - If you are having a carbohydrate intolerance or bacterial overgrowth syndrome test: